Directed by: Todd Phillips || Produced by: Todd Phillips, Bradley Cooper, Emma Tillinger Koskoff

 Running Time: 122 minutes

 What’s most interesting to me, a cinephile with a significant childhood appreciation for Batman, is asking whether Joker would’ve come within spitting distance of that record had it no connection to the Batman brand.
-To its credit or marketing risk, I suppose, Phillips’ anti-blockbuster panders to no particular audience, doesn’t water down its morbid, adult-oriented material (its adult rating is earned), doesn’t copycat the MCU’s quips or one-liners, and commits to its character-study of Joaquin Phoenix’s titular role, forgoing bloated set-pieces and superfluous digital FX.
+To its credit or marketing risk, Phillips’ anti-blockbuster panders to no particular audience, doesn’t water down its morbid, adult-oriented material (its adult rating is earned), doesn’t copycat the MCU’s quips or one-liners, and commits to its standalone, dramatic character-study of Joaquin Phoenix’s titular role.

 As much as I enjoyed parts of the film and admire the crew’s dedication to “a different kind of comic book-movie (how many times has that phrase been uttered in a movie review this past decade?),” I’m afraid my assessment of this picture is closer to its critical reaction than the audience reception.
 Phoenix’s lead performance is good, but his character is an impotent, passive, stereotypical loser for the majority of the film, with little to no agency or believable wit to define him as anything other than another mentally ill, poverty-stricken sucker.
-Overlooking the title character’s ostensible connection to a criminal mastermind who could tango with a billionaire ninja and tech genius, the film’s gratuitous flirtation with Phoenix’s central epiphany — that his mentally disturbed mother deceived him his entire life, that he is medically and emotionally delusional — is so telegraphed as to be comical.
-Similar accusations pertain to the pointless subplot involving Phoenix’s delusions about Zazie Beetz and much of the repetitive physical abuse he endures from various hoodlums.
+The film’s gratuitous flirtation with Phoenix’s central epiphany — that his mentally disturbed mother deceived him his entire life, that he is medically and emotionally delusional — is so telegraphed as to be comical, as is a pointless subplot involving Phoenix’s delusions about Zazie Beetz.

 The most effective parts of Joker, I argue, have to do with (a) the story’s broader commentary on social unrest and mob violence, which is captivating by story’s end, and (b) Phoenix’s protagonist asserting himself in violent, weird, and unexpected ways.
 The film is at its strongest when these elements overlap, like the intense scuffle between Phoenix and several American Psycho (2000)-assholes that exacerbates class warfare throughout Gotham City, or the exciting sequence where two detectives try to apprehend Phoenix amidst a city protest.
 How the larger societal order around Phoenix deteriorates as he gains agency, perhaps coincidentally or not, and how he becomes a sort of accidental mascot for cultural anarchy, is interesting.
 This stands in stark contrast to our protagonist’s inept helplessness throughout the movie’s first two acts.

 I enjoyed the film well enough, but remain baffled at its overwhelming box office success and the incredible reactions it produced from cinephiles whose opinions I respect.
-The film achieves its limited goals alright — imitating a Scorsese movie that stars Robert De Niro in a lead rather than a supporting role — but I reiterate my original criticism of comic book-movies with regards to this film, despite it having virtually nothing in common with most comic-book films in actual content: If this movie had no brand connection to a popular comic intellectual property, a fraction of the audiences who attended the film as is would’ve patronized it, and serious criticism of this movie would’ve been that much harsher because there would be no curve against which to judge it.
-People over the moon about Todd Phillips’ latest non-comedy would not be gushing about how much this movie “revolutionizes” popular filmmaking if Joker was named anything but.
-More to the point, I don’t understand the novelty of this movie when we have far better interpretations of both the literal “Joker” character in The Dark Knight and the general loner archetype in Taxi Driver.
+The film achieves its limited goals — imitating a Scorsese movie that stars Robert De Niro in a lead rather than a supporting role — but I reiterate my original criticism of comic book-movies with regards to this film, despite it having virtually nothing in common with most comic-book films in actual content: If this movie had no brand connection to a popular comic intellectual property, a fraction of the audiences who attended the film as is would’ve patronized it, and serious criticism of this movie would’ve been that much harsher because there would be no curve against which to judge it.

 SUMMARY & RECOMMENDATION: Joker (2019) doesn’t have to be as powerful as The Dark Knight or Taxi Driver to be worth a watch, but the best movie of the year a cliched retelling of a social outcast underdog story does not make.
-The majority of this movie portrays a series of unfortunate events depicting loser Arthur Fleck (Phoenix) getting beat up, pushed down, disenfranchised, fired from his job, and hanging out with his loser mom in their loser apartment.
 Phoenix’s performance is beside the point if his character and actions are meaningless.

 —> ON THE FENCE: The movie has seduced enough audiences to gross $1 billion, which shouldn’t be sneezed at.
 However, examining Joker outside the context of superhero-related adaptations demonstrates how quaint its dramatic appeal is.

 ?
-Nothing is less suspenseful and less foreboding than a detailed backstory.
+Nothing is less foreboding than a detailed backstory.